Lozen Monastery

 The Lozen Monastery of St. Spas (Лозенски манастир „Свети Спас“) in the village of Lozen is a Bulgarian monastery built during the Second Bulgarian Empire.
-It is the easternmost monastery from the spectacular 13th-century monastery complex Mala Sveta Gora.
-The monastery is called “Sveti Spas” (Holy Saviour) after the day of The Ascension of Jesus (Spasovden) (there is no saint with the name of Spas).
+It is the easternmost house of Mala Sveta Gora, a monastic complex that formed around Sofia in the 13th century.
+The church is dedicated to the Ascension (Spasovden).

 Location

-The monastery is located at 5 km south-east from the former village of Dolni Lozen (today the eastern part of Lozen), near Sofia, deep in the bowers of the Lozen Mountain under the Polovrak peak (1182 m), on a natural terrace with views of the Sofia Valley.
+The monastery lies southeast of the village of Lozen, near Sofia, in the Lozen Mountain below the Polovrak peak, on a natural terrace overlooking the Sofia Valley.

 History

 Origins

 The monastery was founded in the 13th century.
-At the end of the 14th century, when Urvich, Sredets (the whole region of Sofia) fell under Ottoman rule, the monastery was destroyed.
-In the 15th and 16th centuries it was abandoned definitively but was restored in the 17th century.
-Written records, the oldest one from 1671, testify that there was a school in the monastery with a teacher Yakim from Sofia and students from Sofia and the surrounding villages.
-In 1671-1694 there was a literary and calligraphic school.
-In 1737 the monastery became a centre of the Uprising of the bishops of Sofia and Samokov.
-It was quelled in late July and early August 1737.
-By an order of Ali Pasha Kyupryulyuoglu, some 350 Sofia citizens, priests, monks and people from the surrounding villages were killed, including bishop St. Simeon of Samokov.
-After the participation of monks in the Uprising, the Monastery of Sveti Spas was destroyed again by the Turks.
+After the Ottoman conquest of Sofia in 1382 it was plundered and destroyed, and was restored only in the 17th century.
+Written records, the oldest from 1671, document a literary and calligraphic school active at the monastery between 1671 and 1694.
+In 1737 the monastery was a centre of the uprising of the bishops of Sofia and Samokov; after the revolt was suppressed in late July and early August 1737, around 350 priests, monks and citizens of the Sofia region were executed by order of Ali Pasha Kyupryulyuoglu, among them St Simeon, bishop of Samokov.
+The monastery was burned again afterwards.